Derecho-Project/cascade-cbdc/README.md

 e2e latency: avg  1.060 | std  0.247 | med  1.029 | min  0.448 | max  3.531 | p95  1.421 | p99  1.931
 ```

-### CascadeCBDC service configuration
+### CascadeCBDC core configuration
-The CascadeCBDC service can be configured in the `dfgs.json` file.
+The CascadeCBDC core can be configured in the `dfgs.json` file.
 There are many tuning parameters, but the most important one to note here is `num_threads`.
 This sets the number of threads each process spawns to process TXs.
 We recommend between 4 and 8 threads.
-Note that in addition to these threads, the CascadeCBDC service also starts 3 other threads ("wallet persistence", "chaining", and "tx persistence") dedicated to other purposes.
+Note that in addition to these threads, the CascadeCBDC core also starts 3 other threads ("wallet persistence", "chaining", and "tx persistence") dedicated to other purposes.
 They can be deactivated through the parameters in `dfgs.json`, however performance will be decreased as a result.